“Mushfaking” is prison slang for the construction of any contraband object made from whatever materials are at hand.

 Imported to America fairly quickly, “mushfaker” became hobo slang for an itinerant tinkerer or handyman.
 “Mushfakers” repaired pots and pans as well as umbrellas, but “mushfaking” was considered an occupation of last resort and “mushfakers” occupied the lowest rung of hobo society.
 By the 20th century, “mushfake” had become prison slang for making useful objects out of cast-off or less-useful materials.
 Ironically, a good “mushfaker” is probably a lot more popular in prison than on the street.

-Below are some of our favorite mushfakes uncovered over the past three years of running Criminal Wisdom.
+From a home made shotgun constructed out of bed posts to jail house hot plates made from a brick, below are some of the best mushfakes that we have uncovered over the past three years of running Criminal Wisdom.

 1. HOMEMADE SHOTGUN